RickWeber/100-days-of-code/r1-log.md

 In an effort to simplify, I've rebuilt the agent class.
 Most importantly, I went back to thinking of a trade as a vector of positive and negative numbers.
 I'll use integers just to shrink the search space.

+I reduced the agent class from 20 methods to just 9.
+It's a lot easier to read now, and it saved 100 lines of code.